t4qjXH8N/ioBroker.wiffi-wz/README.md

     http://[wiffi ip]/?ccu:[io-broker's ip]:

-2. Tell wiffi-wz that it has to send data in JSON format
+2. Tell wiffi-wz that it has to send data in JSON format without HTML header (Note that the weatherman may use a different parameter number)

 	http://[wiffi ip]/?param:27:1

 ## Changelog
+#### 1.1.0 (22-Jul-2018)
+- added support for Weatherman

 #### 1.0.0 (17-Jul-2018)
 - added support for Admin3